-The HABITS OF HORSES Project brings curated exhibitions with works by international and nationally recognised artists together with community artists, beginners and dabblers.
-It marries the historical with the contemporary, providing opportunities for reminiscing and story-telling through workshops, events, talks and demonstrations in several venues including the Mundaring Arts Centre, Midland Junction Arts Centre and Mundaring Sculpture Park.
+The HABITS OF HORSES project presented curated exhibitions with works by international and nationally recognised artists together with community artists, beginners and dabblers.
+It married the historical with the contemporary, providing opportunities for reminiscing and story-telling through workshops, events, talks and demonstrations across several venues including the Mundaring Arts Centre, Midland Junction Arts Centre and Mundaring Sculpture Park.

 HORSE DRAWN celebrates the equine form through traditional drawing skills and contemporary digital drawing methods and includes an artist-in-residence program, an exhibition of artworks by WA artists, art work created in community art workshops, floor talks and demonstrations.

 Join internationally renowned ceramist, Bernard Kerr for a three day hand-building ceramics workshop to create your own terracotta horse.
 Be a part of the Habits of Horses Project and join the community celebration.

 Help Animal Aid Abroad celebrate 10 years of helping working animals around the world and launch of Global Working Animal Day by taking part in the Walk a Mile in My Shoes Challenge to enable us to help abused, sick and suffering working animals in desperate need.

 Four prominent WA artists install large-scale sculptures relating to horses for a temporary exhibition at the Mundaring Sculpture Park.
 Featuring Tony Jones, Claire Bailey, Denise Brown and Cecile Williams, the Sculpture Park Horse-in-Stall sees the artists tackle the theme on dramatic scale, set amongst the picturesque surroundings of one of Mundaring's favourite community parks, where families and visitors can picnic and play surronded by incredible contemporary artworks.

 Saddle up for the Great Hobby Horse Race and be in the running to win great prizes!